Orange Pistachio Milk Chocolate Chip Cookies

 If you’re into homemade ice cream sandwiches, I’m thinking these babies would be dyn-o-mite! with a little coconut or chocolate ice cream.
 And I’m thinking I wish I’d thought of that before I ate the last two.
 Ah, well.
 Tomorrow is National Pistachio Day.
 The perfect day to bake another batch and pour another shot glass of Tennessee’s could-be state beverage.

-Orange Pistachio Milk Chocolate Chip Cookies
+Orange Pistachio Chocolate Chip Cookies

 Adapted from Lora Brody’s “Chocolate American Style”